kubernetes/kubernetes/docs/troubleshooting.md

 # Getting help

-If your problem isn't answered by any of guides above, there are variety of ways for you to get help from the Kubernetes team.
+If your problem isn't answered by any of the guides above, there are variety of ways for you to get help from the Kubernetes team.

 ## Questions